guillaumem-theodo/aws-workout/2-computing/208-sls-lambda/README.md

 yarn
 ```

-2️⃣ Modify the Terraform files

-1) Create a S3 bucket, with an object inside
+3️⃣ Create a S3 bucket, with an object inside

-2) Create a public network (VPC, Subnet, Security Group)
+4️⃣ Create a public network (VPC, Subnet, Security Group)
     - allow SSH from your IP

-3) Create an EC2 inside this network
+5️⃣ Create an EC2 inside this network
     - allow the EC2 to perform S3:* actions on your behalf (see `204`)
     - you will be able to test S3 access from the EC2

-3️⃣ Modify the SLS project
+6️⃣ Modify the SLS project
-    - Modify the package.json to add dev dependency `aws-sdk`
+    - Modify the package.json to add dev dependency `aws-sdk`.
+Then do a `yarn` command.
     - Modify the lambda handler to list objects in the S3 bucket created (use `listObjectsV2` SDK method)
+    - Authorize the lambda (in `serverless.ts` file) to perform S3 actions on the bucket.
+See: `iamRoleStatements`
     - Pass the name of the bucket using env variable (if possible)

-4️⃣ Trigger SLS deploy / SLS remove from Terraform
+7️⃣ Trigger SLS deploy / SLS remove from Terraform

 ```hcl
 resource "null_resource" "deploy-sls" {